Battle of Haifa (1948): Battle

 After the release of prisoners from Haifa lock-up, the Arab legion took over the building.
 By 10:15 Arab casualties had been admitted to the Amin Hospital.
 Hospital staff and casualties were then evacuated to the Government Hospital in the city.
 Towards midday the fighting slackened.
 The Jews had complete control of the Khamra square and Stanton Street and were firing from positions in the Suq (market) area.
 They had also appeared in strength in the eastern quarter of the town from Wadi Husimiyah Bridge to Tel Amal.
 Arab women, children and others were still being evacuated from the Suq area through the port of Haifa and other safe areas.
 Arabs were by this time suing for a truce and the Jews replied that they were prepared to consider it if the Arabs stopped shooting.
 At 17:00 general Arab resistance had ceased in the eastern area with the exception of a few isolated spots and the Jews were in possession of the Suq as far as the eastern gate.
-In the Wadi Miamr area the battle was still going on.
+In the Wadi Nisnas area the battle was still going on.
 Arab casualties in this area are believed to have been considerable.
 At 18:00 the Arab leaders met to consider the terms laid down at a joint meeting of Arab and Jews.

-That afternoon a meeting was held in the town hall to discuss terms of the truce.
-Due to the inability of the National Committee (Haifa) to guarantee that no incidents would occur, the Arab delegation declared their inability to endorse the proposed truce and requested protection for the evacuation of Haifa's Palestinian Arab citizens.
-It was noted by The Times that the Haganah had made use of Arabic language broadcasts using Haganah Radio and loudspeaker vans calling on the inhabitants to "kick out the foreign criminals".
-Similarly the Haganah had broadcast that the Palestinian Arab population should "evacuate the women, the children and the old immediately and sent them to a safe haven".

-By 22April 1948 the British were only in control of the Haifa port area.
-The rest of the city was in the hands of the Carmeli Brigade of the Haganah, commanded by Moshe Carmel.

-Rashid al-Haj Ibrahim, a Palestinian Arab municipal leader, described the panic as being influenced by the 9 April 1948 Deir Yassin massacre, where 107 Palestinian Arab villagers were massacred by Zionist groups Irgun and Lehi:

-The banner headlines of the Palestine Post on 23April 1948 announced "Haifa Pivotal Points fall to Haganah forces in 30-hour battle...".
-The report continued that "Haganah crushed all resistance, occupied many major buildings forcing thousands of Arabs to flee by the only open route-the sea".
-The report was written up on 21April but not printed until 30April, presumedly for security reasons.
-Estimates of the number of Arabs killed vary; one Jewish source puts the number at 300.